tiagoandreoliv/api-to-postgres-pipeline/README.md

-# api-to-postgres-pipeline
-ETL pipeline that extracts data from a public API, transforms it with pandas, and loads it into PostgreSQL using Docker.

 # API to Postgres Pipeline

 ETL pipeline that extracts data from a public API, transforms it with **Pandas**, and loads it into **PostgreSQL** using **Docker**.